Skip to content

 The online MSW program does not offer concentrations.
 However, students may choose to complete a certificate or Individualized Plan of Study along with their master’s degree to gain in-depth skills in a specific area of study.
 Learn more about available certificates and developing an Individualized Plan of Study here.

-Yes, there are scholarships available for students completing the online MSW program.
-Learn more about scholarship opportunities here.
+Yes, scholarships are available for students completing the online MSW program.
+Discover social work scholarship opportunities here.

 No, there is no entrance exam requirement.

-Yes, the online B.A. in Social Work accepts up to 67 transfer credits from a two year institution.
+Yes, the online B.A. in Social Work accepts up to 67 transfer credits from a regionally accredited institution.
 You can learn more about our policy on our admissions page.

 Yes, the online B.A. in Social Work does follow a cohort model.